carlosinho/ai-seo-meta-excerpt/README.md

 After this original prompt, I went back and forth a lot to iron out the bugs and get the main functionality implemented.

-All explained on YouTube: TK
+All explained on YouTube: https://www.youtube.com/watch?v=z7ZaSLuwh5A

 My main takeaways are: